bhuisgen/neon-webdocs/docs/neon/cli/neon check/index.md

 ## Description

-Use this command to check the configuration file before running the instance.
+Use this command to check the configuration file before running the server instance.

 The default configuration file is used.
 To use an alternative configuration, set the environment variable `CONFIG_FILE`.